 Other downtown core streets range in size from 50 to 54 feet wide, with right of ways ranging from 78 to 80 feet wide.
-Within a block of Yosemite, E, D, and C Streets have parallel parking, while the remaining stretches have parallel parking.
-5th street between E and C Streets has parallel parking.
-With Exception of 4th Street and select portions of Yosemite Ave & 6th Street around the railroad tracks, all the other streets have parallel parking.
+Within a block of Yosemite, E, D, and C Streets have angled parking, with the except of D Street north of Yosemite that has parallel parking.
+The remaining stretches have parallel parking.
+5^{th} street between E and C Streets has angled parking.
+With Exception of 4^{th} Street and select portions of Yosemite Ave & 6th Street around the railroad tracks, all the other streets have parallel parking.
 Nearly all the downtown core has time restricted parking regulations.

 The further away from the SR 99 and the central portion of the business district, the less dense it gets, and the fewer users you'll find.
-Pedestrians aren't as common in this area, as walking distances between properties gets further apart and tree canopy and lighting is lacking.
+Pedestrians aren't as common in this area, as walking distances between properties gets further apart and tree canopy and lighting are lacking.
 Large parking lots and empty lots are more common in this area.
 Into the center of the business district you'll find more users and a more walkable neighborhood with historic buildings built against the right of way frontage.
 Closer to SR 99 and the civic district you'll find more users, as more tree canopy, more street lighting, and open public spaces become more common.